aspose-slides-cloud/aspose-slides-cloud-docs/slides/release-notes/release-notes-2021/aspose-slides-cloud-21-1-release-notes/_index.md

 ## **Public API changes**
 ### **PDF import**
-The new **fromHtml** POST method allows to create presentations or append slides to existing ones using PDF files.
+The new **fromPdf** POST method allows to create presentations or append slides to existing ones using PDF files.
 #### **Example**

 ```